Navid200/xDrip/docs/Nightscout/GCNS_Support.md

 Include a short description of what is wrong.

 **<span style="color:red">Please don't open an issue.</span>**
 Please allow us to manage the issues.
-There used to be too many issues opened up by users.
-Many could just be addressed by using xDrip differently.
-In the meantime, there were always too many open issues and there was no way for the developers to know which ones were real.
-Please help us manage the issues more efficiently by opening a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions) instead of an issue.
-If it turns out to be an issue, we will convert the discussion into an issue.

 #### What you shouldn't include
 Your hostname or API_SECRET, your full name, address, phone number, or email address.
 We don't need any of those in order to help you.